Summer Undergraduate Research Experience in

 Physics at the University of Michigan (REU)

 The University of Michigan Physics Department Summer Research Experience for Undergraduates Program (REU) in Physics provides selected undergraduate students** an opportunity to conduct ten weeks of summer research with leading physicists in a range of experimental physics fields.
 The program is supported by the NSF Research Experiences for Undergraduates Program.
 REU students have the opportunity to participate in laser and radiation safety training classes and a specially designed instrumentation shop class that provides training in the use of machining tools.
 The 2023 Summer REU Program at the University of Michigan will run from June 5, 2023 to August 11, 2023.

 Applications for summer 2023 are now open.
 Applicants are required to send transcripts, 2 letters of recommendation, and fill out the online application.
-Applications are currently being accepted.
 An Application Guide is available for downloading.
-For full consideration, applications should be received by Friday, February 12, 2016.
+For full consideration, applications should have been received by Friday, February 3, 2023.
 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.
+Applications received after the deadline will also be considered up until the time the program is filled.
+By agreement among the Physics REU sites directors, students who are offered REU positions will have at least until March 3, 2023 to decide whether to accept or decline first round offers.
+Sites may tender offers to students at any time before this, but students will not be required to decide before this common date.

 **Please note: Our funding only allows for us to fund US citizens.
 Support can be granted to permanent residents with the proper documentation.
 Students from University of Michigan are not eligible.